 Early keratoconus is managed with eyeglasses until they become ineffective.
 Specialty soft contact lenses may help but typically hard contact lenses, sometimes on a (piggyback) cushion soft contact lens or hard lenses with a soft skirt or shell (semi scleral) lenses to vault over the distorted cornea are employed.

 Pellucid marginal degeneration and post-lasik corneal ectasia (bulging of the surgically thinned cornea) will cause similar concerns.
 If your condition evolved to requiring a corneal graft, a specialty contact lens design may still be required post-operation.

-Dr. Tripp and Dr. Guerrette are happy to guide you through your corneal distortion syndrome management with in-depth counselling, measurements of corneal thickness, topography and maximizing your vision and comfort with specialty contact lens designs.
-Call our office in Ottawa today learn more about contact lenses in Ottawa.
+Dr. Tripp is happy to guide you through your corneal distortion syndrome management with in-depth counselling, measurements of corneal thickness, topography and maximizing your vision and comfort with specialty contact lens designs.
+Call our office in Ottawa today to book a consultation (consulting fees will apply).